Who are we?

 - 2013: Two Rivers United Methodist Church Celebrated 180 years!

-- 2014: Rev. Robb McCoy begins his ministry at Two Rivers Church.
+- 2014: Rev. Robb McCoy begins his ministry at Two Rivers Church, he is now the longest-tenured pastor in the history of the church.

 - 2020: Two Rivers Church shifts to “Worship at Home” videos.
 The Meal Site however, never stopped functioning.
 They shrunk their volunteer crew, and converted to “carry out only” for the rest of the pandemic.